 The GSA provides its members with access to a comprehensive extended Health and Dental plan.
 Through their enrolment in a full-time graduate program at the University, active members are automatically enrolled in the GSA’s extended Health and Dental plan (part-time students are also able to opt-in to the plan).
 The plan encompasses a wide variety of coverage and allows students to access critical services such as prescriptions drugs, dental, vision, and many other health care practitioners.
-For more information and a breakdown of fees, visit: gsa.ucalgary.ca/health.
+For more information and a breakdown of fees, visit: gsa.ucalgary.ca/health-dental-services.

 The GSA operates an Employer Liaison program that is dedicated to help graduate students attain their desired career goals, whether this means entering industry after graduation or continuing on with academia.
 Various professional development workshops are offered throughout the year and a mentorship program is offered for those that would like to make a connection in their industry of interest.
 Please contact firstname.lastname@example.org for any questions.

 There are several ways in which the GSA provides funding and recognition for our members.
 Academic Project Support Grants are available to individual students and groups who are seeking funding to pursue an academic project outside of the purview of their degree requirements.
 Individual bursaries and family bursaries are given out to students who demonstrate financial need and to students experiencing emergency shortfalls.
 In the spring of each year, the GSA presents awards of recognition to exceptional teachers, supervisors, administrative assistants, mentors and volunteers, and recognizes exceptional leadership through the Leadership and Newcomer Awards.
 Students also have the opportunity to apply for the Alberta Graduate Citizenship Award in the fall term each year.
 For more information, contact email@example.com.